rvp15/MERN-Stack-Project-TicketHandling/README.md

 >Inspiration:

 - When I started Learning Service Now (Self Study).
-I tired to develop the ticket handling project but i cant complete 10% of my project because of lack of resource and knowledge.
-So i wanted to develope fullfill my wish in this project.
+I tired to develop the ticket handling project but I cant even complete 10% of my project because of lack of resource and knowledge.
+So I wanted to develop to fullfill my wish in this project.
 With all the knowledge I gained from this course I believe if not 100% i was able to implement to some extend.

+>Takeway from Project:

+- Gained knowledge about Authentication and Authorization.
+- How the front end communicats with backend and work flow of the communication process.
+- Learned how to use Postman properly.

 >Installation and Deployment